Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Which value chain activity would best be used to categorize the actions of the service desk when they are responding to a consumer's request for assistance?
+### Which value chain activity would best be used to categorize the actions of the Service Desk when they are responding to a consumer's request for assistance?

 - [ ] Obtain/Build.
 - [ ] Improve.